 - Make sure they have made a clear and affirmative action to accept cookies, with a choice to reject them as well.

 - Extensions such as Magento 2 Custom Popup may have far-reaching consequences and even mean the removal of this feature for European visitors.

 - Also, any extension with the ability to collect and track data need to be removed or should explicitly ask for permissions.

-That is, storing the personal information directly to your databases is no longer acceptable.
+That is, storing personal information directly in your databases is no longer acceptable.
 Under GDPR, all personally identifiable information collected will need to be pseudonymized.
 This includes names, IP addresses, locations, gender, race, and more.
 You can use any of the following methods:

 - You can use the method of tokenization here.